nghi-truyen/deeppick/README.md

 ```
 Notes:

-- In the data preprocessing, the arrival times in `dataset/raw/label_time.csv` must be sorted in ascending alphabetical order of the file name in the `dataset/raw/data`.
+- In the data preprocessing, the arrival times in `dataset/raw/label_time.csv` must be sorted in ascending alphabetical order of the file name in the `dataset/raw/data` directory.

 - For predicting and testing, the shape of data in train (or test) directory and that of the model shown in `config.log` must have the same dimension.